JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 issue: EVAN-5371
 ---

-In the tutorial, we see how to use a Kotlin/Native code from existing native applications or libraries.
-For that, we compile our Kotlin code into a dynamic library, `.so`, `.dylib` and `.dll`.
+In this tutorial, we look at how we can use a Kotlin/Native code from existing native applications or libraries.
+For this, we need to compile our Kotlin code into a dynamic library, `.so`, `.dylib` and `.dll`.

 Do you target an Apple platform?
-You may want to see the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.
+You may want to check out the [Kotlin/Native as an Apple Framework](apple-framework.html) tutorial.